• Work With Us

 There’s one point to consider, however.
 With an inter-island free-one way via the Excursionist Perk, United might make more sense when comparing all the options to travel between Hawaiian islands.

 3. Avianca is also a member of the Star Alliance.
-Avianca is a Citi ThankYou point transfer partner and a newly added Amex Membership Rewards transfer partner.
+Avianca is a transfer partner of Citi ThankYou Points, Amex Membership Rewards, and Capital One Miles.

-The bottom line is United miles can be extremely valuable.
-Luckily, they are easily earned via Chase Ultimate Rewards and the United Explorer and United Business Explorer cards.
+United miles can be extremely valuable.
+Luckily, they are easily earned via Chase Ultimate Rewards travel rewards credit cards and airline credit cards like the United Explorer and United Business.

 How do you want to use United Airlines miles?